bugosiphionah/outreachy-openstack/notes/setupopenstack.md

 These notes detail a procedure I used to setup an openstack development environment on ubuntu 16.04.

-## A hint the open stack documentation  dint warn you about OS (ubuntu)
+## A hint the open stack documentation  dint warn you about OS (ubuntu)!!

 Install a **64 bit version** of ubuntu because as of writing this, **./stash.sh** will not work on a 32 bit system of ubuntu 16.04.